We've been featured in:

 Customer Service UK GDPR Data Breach Compensation Claims Guide

-Please contact Legal Expert to see if you are eligible to claim compensation.
-If we can see that you have legitimate grounds to claim, we can appoint our No Win No Fee solicitors to work on your claim.
+Please contact Legal Expert to see if you are eligible to claim data breach compensation.
+If you have legitimate grounds to claim, one of our expert No Win No Fee solicitors can help you pursue compensation.
+Get in touch using the details below:

 • Call our claims helpline on 0800 073 8804

-• Or ask us a question using the web chat widget in the corner of your screen
+• Or ask us a question using the web chat in the corner of your screen

 Select A Section